frdel/agent-zero/docs/installation.md

 # How to update Agent Zero
 To update Agent Zero to the latest version, follow these steps:
 - **Using Git/GitHub:** Pull the latest version of the Agent Zero repository with Git/GitHub.
 The custom knowledge, solutions, memory, and other data will get ignored by Git, so you don't need to worry about losing any of your custom data.
 The same goes for your .env file with all of your API keys.
-- **Backup LLM choices**: Before updating, make sure to save your customizations you've made to the first part of `def_initialize` function in the `initialize.py` file to choose your LLMs (highlighted section in below figure).
+- **Backup LLM choices**: Before updating, make sure to save any customizations you've made to the first part of `def_initialize` function in the `initialize.py` file to choose your LLMs (highlighted section in below figure).
 This is important because the update process will overwrite these files with the default versions from the repository and can save you time rewriting all your LLMs choices.

 ![Update initialize.py](res/setup/update-initialize.png)